-Earlier this year, Tesla has announced its purchase of USD $1.5 Billion in Bitcoin (BTC), which generated immense public interest in the crypto space.
-In late May, as Bitcoin experienced a large price correction, there was evidence that long-term investors took the chance to “buy the dip” to accumulate Bitcoins for long-term holding.
+In 2021, Tesla has announced its purchase of USD $1.5 Billion in Bitcoin (BTC), which generated immense public interest in the crypto space.
+Later during May of the same year, as Bitcoin experienced a large price correction, but there was evidence that long-term investors took the chance to “buy the dip” to accumulate Bitcoins for long-term holding.

 You can check Bitcoin’s latest prices with our crypto price tracker by clicking here.